niolabs/docs/docs/installation/mac.md

 > **Pip**<br />
 >    Pip is a package management system built for software written in Python.
 We recommend updating to the most recent version of pip3.<br />
 >    In your terminal (**Applications > Utilities > Terminal**), type `pip3 --version` to see which version of pip you have installed.
->    For best results, the version of Python 3 listed in the pip3 version's path should match the version returned when you type `python3 --version`.<br>
 >    Update to the most recent version of pip3 with the command: `pip3 install -U pip`.

 > **Git**<br />